-Precipitation is of great importance for immediate sanitation services because precipitation is the main source of both the natural recharge of groundwater, and it is necessary to protect it from pollution in areas where rainfall increases.
+Precipitation is of great importance for immediate sanitation services because it is the main source of natural groundwater recharge, and it is necessary to protect it from pollution in areas where rainfall increases.
 Accordingly, the amount of rain must be taken into account in the early stages of studying the sanitation services.